Kiromitsu13/Similar-Name-Select/README.md

 # Similar Name Select
 Similar Name Select is an addon for Blender to select objects by name parts.
 Including adding and removing from current selection without worrying about case sensitivity.
+Very handy for large project organization into collections.

 INSTALL DIRECTIONS: